 Last month my baby sister got married.
 My baby sister.
 That means all five of us are now married and my parents are officially empty nesters.
 Good thing, since they just jetted off to Bosnia for the next 18 months.
-Before my sister got married, I had the chance to host a fun bridal shower for her in Phoenix.
+Before my sister got married, I had the chance to host a fun bridal shower for her in Phoenix and try out some of these fun things to do in Phoenix while we were there!
 These Bohemian bridal shower ideas are some of my all-time favorites!

 It was a little tricky because we had to do it inside (Phoenix is HOT!), and we had to make do with what we could find in the rental home and a nearby thrift store since we were all flying in for the destination wedding.
 It turned out to be a beautiful bohemian bridal shower fit for my beautiful sister.
 And my sweet grandma told me it was the prettiest table she’d ever seen.